 Learners accumulate “rocket points” which go toward earning “rocket badges” which is a fun incentive to keep studying your target language.
 It feels a little like a game, earning points and badges.
 Coupled with a leader board that allows users to view their progress by comparing it with how other learners are doing, this progress and competition feature has its appeal.

-And for those who believe their biggest competition is themselves, the program keeps track of “streaks” (a feature that many learning programs use, including FluentU) in order to keep self-motivated individuals consistently coming back.
+And for those who believe their biggest competition is themselves, the program keeps track of “streaks” in order to keep self-motivated individuals consistently coming back.
 The streaks show how many continuous days a learner uses the program.
 Personally, I like this motivation tool!

 Apps: Great for On-the-go Learning